 Seinfeld’s hesitation is a rare example of someone resisting Funko’s charm.
 From Game of Thrones to Sesame Street to Taxi Driver, the upstart toy company has put its distinctive stamp on almost every major franchise in popular culture, in the process wedging itself into store shelves dominated by giants like Hasbro and Mattel.
+They recently went public, offering over 13 million shares in November 2017.
 Funko's Pop! line, a series of highly stylized, vaguely anime-looking figures standing 3.75-inches tall, have become a retail sensation.
 (Not to mention 75 percent of the company’s total revenue.)
 Collectors travel hundreds of miles looking for store exclusives and building personal inventories so vast that the squared-off plastic heads often begin to scrape the ceiling.

 “I call it the irony of cute,” Wilkinson says of the Pop! appeal.
 “We can literally do anything.
 If you’re a fan of it, we have it.”

 It’s unprecedented growth for a brand that started by peddling fast food mascots out of a garage in 1998 and now deals with merchandising Goliaths like Disney and Warner Bros.
 But Funko originally had no ambition to juggle hundreds of licenses or marquee names like Seinfeld.
 For its founder, the brand's plans didn’t go far beyond making a bobblehead version of Count Chocula.